 I own a 1 bedroom flat in Lyneham, conveyancing was carried out November 2005.
 Can you shed any light on how much the price could be for a 90 year extension to my lease?
 Corresponding flats in Lyneham with over 90 years remaining are worth £260,000.
 The ground rent is £45 invoiced annually.
 The lease comes to an end on 21st October 2093

 You have 74 years remaining on your lease the likely cost is going to span between £8,600 and £9,800 as well as costs.

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more detailed investigations.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt other issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information without first seeking the advice of a professional.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs without more comprehensive due diligence.
+You should not use this information in a Notice of Claim or as an informal offer.
+There may be additional concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information without first seeking the advice of a professional.